apache/incubator-streampark-website/docs/intro.md

 ### 1️⃣ streampark-core

-The positioning of `streampark-core` is a framework uesd while developing, it focuses on coding development, regulates configuration files, and develops in the convention over configuration guide. streampark-core provides a development-time RunTime Content and a series of out-of-the-box Connectors.
-Cumbersome operations are simplified by extending `DataStream-related` methods and integrating DataStream and `Flink sql` api . development efficiency and development experience will be highly improved because users can focus on the business.
+The positioning of `streampark-core` is a framework uesd while developing, it focuses on coding development, regulates configuration files, and develops in the convention over configuration guide.

+`streampark-core` provides a development-time RunTime Content and a series of out-of-the-box Connectors.
+Cumbersome operations are simplified by extending DataStream-related methods and integrating DataStream and Flink SQL API.
+Development efficiency and development experience will be highly improved because users can focus on the business.

 ### 2️⃣ streampark-console

-`streampark-console` is a comprehensive real-time `low code` data platform that can manage `Flink` tasks more convenient.
+`streampark-console` is a comprehensive real-time Low Code data platform that can manage Flink tasks more convenient.
-It integrates the experience of many best practices and integrates many functions such as project compilation, release, parameter configuration, startup, `savepoint`, `flame graph`, `Flink SQL`, monitoring, etc., which greatly simplifies the daily operation of Flink tasks and maintenance.
+It integrates the experience of many best practices and integrates many functions such as project compilation, release, parameter configuration, startup, savepoint, flame graph, Flink SQL, monitoring, etc., which greatly simplifies the daily operation of Flink tasks and maintenance.
 The ultimate goal is to create a one-stop big data platform, which can provide a solution that integrates flow and batch, and integrates lake and warehouse.

 This platform uses technologies including but not limited to:

 * [Apache Flink](http://flink.apache.org)